What Is Restless Leg Syndrome?

-Although the symptoms can be different for each person affected, most people with RLS experience the following:
+Although restless legs syndrome symptoms can be different for each person affected, most people with RLS experience the following:

 - Need to Move – People with RLS often have an overwhelming urge to move.
 Typically, getting up and moving around can relieve the discomfort.